 Worcester is primarily focused on the multi-family real estate segment.
 This market offers compelling cash flows and investor returns, as well as, a market that offers Worcester Companies to have a positive impact on our neighbors and communities.

-Yes, Worcester Companies has a significant investment in The Worcester Fund, thus, aligning the interests of fund investors with Worcester Companies.
+Yes, Worcester Companies invest in The Worcester Fund, aligning the interest of fund investors with Worcester Companies

 Investors interested in investing in the Worcester Fund must satisfy the Accredited Investor rules set forth by the Securities Exchange Commission of the United States Government.

-The primary contact for interested investors is Peter McHugh.
-He can be contacted at (816) 558-6402 or by email at email@example.com.
+The primary contact for interested investors is Trenton Clifton.
+He can be contacted at (715) 213-0824 or by email at email@example.com.

 The administrator of The Worcester Fund is Redwood Real Estate Administration, an affiliate of Fairway America.
 Redwood is the only third-party administration firm anywhere that focuses exclusively on non-institutional sized, real estate asset based funds, syndications, and managers.